autotel/TokenBusHomogeneousNetwork/readme.md

 # Token based hybrid network, Work in progress

 The idea here is to build a protocol that can work over RS485 and any bus in general.
+Currently it is being developed using versions of softwareSerial, but hacked to work as common bus.

 The network is set out to allow the following:
 * Any node can broadcast information to all the other nodes directly.
 * Define automatically a Master, or not have a Master at all.